Skip to main content

 How has inflation affected home insurance in Canada?

-In March of 2022, Canadians saw a multi-decade high inflation rate of 6.7%.
-While it’s no surprise that the price of housing continues to skyrocket, the price to insure a house has also increased – let’s take a look at how inflation has impacted the home insurance industry in Canada.
+In June of 2022, Canadians saw a multi-decade high inflation rate of 8.1%.
+Fast forward to today, and inflation has risen 2.6% year over year (YoY) in February 2025.
+While it has slowed down, inflation still remains elevated and is above the Bank of Canada’s 2% target, meaning interest rates are likely to rise as a result.
+Not only are the costs of housing continuing to skyrocket; but the price to insure a house has also increased – let’s take a look at how inflation has impacted the home insurance industry in Canada.

 How inflation rates are calculated in Canada